 Taking a closer look at the first steps of the egg freezing process

-The goal of the egg freezing process at Texas Fertility Center is to safely retrieve as many healthy eggs as possible to optimize the chance for success later.
+Egg freezing is possible thanks to three important steps, including ovarian stimulation, egg retrieval and freezing.
+The goal of egg freezing is to safely retrieve as many healthy eggs as possible to increase the chance of having a healthy baby later.

 Before starting the egg freezing process, one of our Austin egg freezing specialists will perform bloodwork and an ultrasound.
 The goal is to assess your ovarian reserve, or egg supply.
 This information helps determine whether you’re a good egg freezing candidate and how much fertility medication you’ll need to stimulate your ovaries.